 Central Station Area

 Meanwhile public place has been completely transformed.
-With new squares and streets – partly on top of a three story bike garage (the world’s largest!) – along the new station hall and a bridge for bikers and pedestrians spanning the railway tracks.
+With new squares and streets – partly on top of a three story bike parking (the world’s largest!) and a bridge for bikers and pedestrians spanning the railway tracks.
 The old Catharijne canal which for over 30 years was a four lane innercity ‘highway’ was brought back and flows again, completing the Singel around the historical city centre.
 OKRA Landscape Architectect designed the biodiverse and climate adaptive park alongside it.

 Number of participants

 The number of participants for this tour is at least 10 and has a maximum of 20.
 You can book extra guides if you exceed this number.
 Please mention the total number of participants at the application form and we suggest the number of guides needed.

 The price of this tours depends on the number of participants and any additional customization.
 View the full price overview.

 For more information on tours and bookings you can reach us by mail: email@example.com or by phone: +31 (0)30 2321686 on Monday, Tuesday and Thursday.

 You can book a tour by filling out the application form: